Trademark Process: Everything You Need to Know

 Prior to applying for trademark selection, you must select the mark that you will use.
 This simply means that you will need to select a name that is eligible for trademark protection.
 There are two key requirements when making such a selection: The mark must be used in commerce and the mark must be unique, meaning it must not already be in use.
 There are four categories of uniqueness that the mark can fall under: arbitrary, suggestive, descriptive, and generic.
 Arbitrary is when the mark is distinctive.
 Suggestive is treated the same way as those marks under the arbitrary category.
 Trademarks that fall in the descriptive category are only available for protection if they have a common secondary meaning, especially the consumers who may be purchasing the product or service.
 Generic trademarks do not apply for protection since they aren’t unique.

 Another thing you’ll want to think about is whether or not the mark you selected is robust enough to apply for trademark protection.
 When selecting your mark that you will want to have protected, consider your product or service, and determine whether or not the mark relates to the product or service.
+You’ll want to select the strongest mark you can for the greater chance of success.

 Be sure to conduct a search on the USPTO website to see if the trademark is already protected by another business.
 If your product or service is going to be sold outside of the United States, you’ll need to search the trademark registries of those countries you are going to conduct business in.